 of the form and distort each unit in its own unique way.
 Upon first

-look, the small units that assemble to create each of the 7 strands
+look, the small units that assemble to create the one larger body

 seem the same, but in actuality, no two units are.